Cohomology classes of interval positroid varieties and a conjecture of Liu: A counterexample to Liu's conjecture

 \begin{defn} The \emph{Specht module} of $D$ is the left ideal

-of $\C[S_m]$, viewed as an $S_m$-module. \end{defn}
+of $\CC[S_D]$, viewed as an $S_D$-module. \end{defn}

 The Specht modules associated to general diagrams were studied by James and Peel \cite{jamespeel}.
-As $D$ runs over (Young diagrams of) partitions of $m$, the Specht modules provide a complete, irredundant set of complex irreducibles for $S_m$; more about these classical Specht modules can be found in \cite{sagan} or \cite{youngtableaux}.
-It is easy to show that the isomorphism type of $S^D$ does not depend on the choice of $T$, and that it is unaltered by permuting the rows or the columns of $D$.
-If the rows and columns of $D$ cannot be permuted to obtain a partition (equivalently, the rows of $D$ are not totally ordered under inclusion), then $S^D$ will not be irreducible.
-For example, if $\lambda/\mu$ is a skew shape, then
+As $D$ runs over (Ferrers diagrams of) partitions of $m$, the Specht modules provide a complete, irredundant set of complex irreducibles for $S_m$ (see \cite{youngtableaux, sagan}).
+The isomorphism type of $Sp_D$ is unaltered by permuting the rows or the columns of $D$.
+If the rows and columns of $D$ cannot be permuted to obtain a partition---equivalently, the rows of $D$ are not totally ordered under inclusion---then $Sp_D$ will not be irreducible.
+For example, if $\lambda\setminus \mu$ is a skew shape, then

 where $c^{\lambda}_{\mu \nu}$ is a Littlewood-Richardson coefficient.